Reduction along strong Dirac maps: Dirac reduction

 \subsection{Familiar examples of reduction}

 The reduction procedure of Theorem \ref{main} recovers a number of familiar constructions in symplectic and Poisson geometry.

 \begin{example}(Symplectic reduction along a submanifold.)
 Let $X$ be a Poisson manifold.
-A Dirac realization of $X$ is simply a Poisson map $\Phi:M\longrightarrow X$ from a Poisson manifold $M$.
+A strong Dirac map to $X$ is simply a Poisson map $\Phi:M\longrightarrow X$ from a Poisson manifold $M$.
 By Example \ref{ex:poisson2}, whenever $S\subset X$ is a pre-Poisson submanifold which intersects $\Phi$ cleanly and such that the quotient

-exists, Theorem \ref{main} equips $Q$ with a reduced Poisson structure.
+is a manifold, Theorem \ref{main} equips $Q$ with a reduced Poisson structure as in \cite[Theorem 8.83]{cra.fer.mar:21}.
 In particular, if $M$ is a symplectic manifold, the reduced structure on $Q$ is also symplectic and was studied in \cite{cro.may:21}. \end{example}

 \begin{example} (Dirac reduction at a point.)
-Let $X$ be a Dirac manifold and let $\Phi:M\longrightarrow X$ be a Dirac realization.
+Let $X$ be a Dirac manifold and let $\Phi:M\longrightarrow X$ be a strong Dirac map.
 In view of Example \ref{point}, whenever $x\in X$ is a regular value of $\Phi$ and the quotient

-is a manifold, we recover the usual Poisson structure obtained by reducing a Dirac realization at a point \cite[Theorem 4.11]{bur.cra:05}. \end{example}
+is a manifold, we recover the usual Poisson structure obtained by reducing a strong Dirac map at a point \cite[Theorem 4.11]{bur.cra:05}. \end{example}

 \begin{example} (Dirac reduction along a leaf.)
-Let $X$ be an $\eta$-twisted Dirac manifold and let $\O$ be a nondegenerate leaf of $X$ with presymplectic form $\omega$.
-By Example \ref{orbit}, $(\O,\omega)$ is a reduction level of $X$ with stabilizer subalgebroid
+Let $X$ be a twisted Dirac manifold and let $\O$ be a nondegenerate leaf of $X$ with presymplectic form $\omega$.
+By Example \ref{orbit}, $(\O,\omega)$ is a reduction level of $X$ with stabilizer subalgebroid $B_{\O,\omega}=L_{X\vert\O}.$ Given a strong Dirac map $\Phi:M\too X$, the reduced space